-- Heat olive oil in large pan or pot
+- Heat olive oil in a large pan or pot.

-- Add fenugreek and cumin seeds and simmer for 30 seconds
+- Add cumin seeds and fenugreek seeds, simmer for 30 seconds.

-- Add tomato and ginger paste, and chili if using and mix into onions
+- Add tomato, ginger paste, garlic, and chili if using.
+Mix well into the onions.

-- Ensure all liquid has evaporated from bottom of the pan, and check potatoes are cooked thoroughly
+- Ensure all liquid has evaporated from the bottom of the pan.

 Click here to see the roti recipe.